Stratosphere-Studios/777-300ER/README.md

 Then extract the aircraft folder and move it to your X-Plane aircraft folder as with any other aircraft.

 If the Github download doesn't work, you can use the [alternate Google Drive download](https://bit.ly/Strato777_alt_download_GDrive).
-This version lags behind the Github one.
+This version lags behind the GitHub one.

-We suggest using Github Desktop to keep the aircraft updated without needing to redownload it every time.
+We suggest using GitHub Desktop to keep the aircraft updated without needing to redownload it every time.

 ### **Windows**
 You'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft if your computer doesn't have it.
 (It probably already does!)